-A (4.00), A- (3.67) B+ (3.33), B (3.00), B- (2.67) C+ (2.33), C (2.00) F, WF, AW, W - 0 points
+A (4.00), A- (3.67) B+ (3.33), B (3.00), B- (2.67) F, WF, W - 0 points

-Courses in which the student receives grades of "P," "W," "S," "U," "NC," "I," "LB," and "WIP" are not included when computing the grade point average.
-To arrive at the average, add all the points the student has earned and divides the total by the number of credit hours taken for a letter grade.
-Thus, a student who takes five courses of three credits each and receives and "A" in all of them, has accumulated 60 grade-points; divided by 15, the total number of credits, this yields a grade point average of 4.0.
+Courses in which the student receives grades of "W," "I," and "WIP" are not included when computing the grade point average.
+To arrive at the average, all earned points are added and the total divided by the number of credit hours.
+For example, a student who takes five courses of three credits each and receives an "A" in all of them accumulates 60 grade-points, which is divided by 15, yielding a grade point average of 4.0.

 An Incomplete (I) grade is given only when circumstances beyond the student's control prevent completion of a course by the end of the regular semester or term.
 All coursework for the current and any future term is displayed on the student's transcript with a "WIP" grade which stands for "Work In Progress."
-Extended time will be provided to EDUC 590, BUS 590 and BUS 591 when research extends beyond one semester, but within one calendar year from the initial course start date.
+Extended time will be provided to BUS 590, BUS 591 and EDUC 590 when research extends beyond one semester, but within one calendar year from the initial course start date.